Join ACS San Francisco Bay Chapter for a fascinating presentation by Josh McInnes.

 Over the past decade Josh has traveled to remote locations off British Columbia, Washington, Alaska, California, Australia, Antarctica and South Africa to study killer whale populations.
 He currently lives in Victoria, British Columbia and is a seasonal resident of the Monterey Bay region of California.

 For the last three years Josh has been studying the ecology of toothed cetaceans in Monterey Bay, as the research coordinator at Marine Life Studies.
-Josh is also a member of the North Indian Ocean Killer Whale Alliance, a lead researcher at Killer Whales Australia, a biologist and naturalist for Linblad Expeditions, and a scientific advisor at Ocean Sanctuaries in San Diego.
+Josh is also a member of the North Indian Ocean Killer Whale Alliance, a lead researcher at Killer Whales Australia, a biologist and naturalist for Lindblad Expeditions, and a scientific advisor at Ocean Sanctuaries in San Diego.